sebpiq/fields/README.md

 Download the example [here](https://github.com/sebpiq/fields/tree/master/examples/webpd-instrument).
 To do that, you can either download all the files one by one, or [download the whole fields code](https://github.com/sebpiq/fields/archive/master.zip) (including a lot of files you don't need to care about).
 Create a folder, and copy all the files from the example inside.
 Then with you terminal, navigate to that folder, and run `fields config.js`.
 It should start the **fields** server, print a copyright notice, and a few other informations on your configuration.

-Now that the server is running, open your browser and go to [localhost:8000/s.html].
+Now that the server is running, open your browser and go to [localhost:8000/s.html](localhost:8000/s.html).
 You should see a page with a start button.
 Press that button, and an instrument should be loaded in your browser.
 By sending OSC messages you should be able to control that instrument.
-Open the patch `controls.pd` with Pd-extended, and try start the instrument, change the volume and frequency.
+Open the patch `controls.pd` with Pd-extended, and try to start the instrument, change the volume and the frequency.

 ### Re-opening Fields after you've shutdown your computer